 Admission to the Research Master Archaeology programme.

 This course addresses advanced topics in heritage studies.
-It applies critical and social theory to rethink heritage in practice, and explores the relationship between communities and global heritage issues.
+It applies critical and social theory to rethink heritage in practice, and explores the relationship between communities and heritage issues.

-We will study foundational concepts as they are applied to studying community, universalism, and global-local interconnections, as well as topics including sustainable development, marginalised communities, migration, displacement, and environmental issues.
+We will study foundational concepts as they are applied to studying community, universalism, and global-local interconnections, as well as topics including sustainable development, marginalised communities, migration, and environmental issues.

 Understanding and a working knowledge of both theoretical and practical approaches to central issues in the field of heritage studies and community engagement and participation;

 Ability to critically engage with global challenges that underpin heritage debate, identity, destruction and protection of cultural heritage;

 Understanding assumptions embedded in policy and in universal and globalised discourses and practices;

 Ability to encourage and conduct stimulating discussions as well as to give feedback to other students;

 Ability to plan original research in or with communities that include innovative theoretical reflections and participatory methodologies;

 Ability to connect broader themes in advanced heritage and museum studies to one's own RMA research questions.